lsst-dm/dm_dev_guide/usdf/lsst-login.rst

 ssh ``rubin-devl`` (note: do not add the .slac.stanford.edu postfix!)

-If you are connecting from the summit, outside the Long Haul Network (LHN), you'll currently need to access s3df via a bastion host outside s3df.
-Use ``centos7@slac.stanford.edu`` for this, authenticating with your usual unix credential.
+If you are connecting from the summit, outside the Long Haul Network (LHN), you'll currently need to access s3df via a bastion host outside s3df. ssh to ``centos7.slac.stanford.edu`` for this, authenticating with your usual unix credential, and then to s3dflogin.

 Passwordless ssh access to rubin-devl
 =====================================